allanwright/dataphile/README.md

 ```

 ## Custom Serialization
-In much the same fashion as above, the serializer used by Dataphile can be customised to your own liking by creating a class which implements the ISerializer interface:
+In much the same fashion as above, the serializer used by Dataphile can be customised to your own liking.

+* Create a class which implements the ISerializer interface:

 ```c#
 public class MyCustomSerializer : ISerializer